kevin29a/angular-janus/projects/janus/README.md

 ### Using the directive

-The following minimal deployment of the directive will work with the demo deploy of janus.
+The following minimal use of the directive will work with the demo deploy of janus.
 ```
 <janus-videoroom
     [roomId]='1234'